Akki-OOK/kizuna/README.md

-# Kizuna (V0.4)
+# Kizuna (V0.5)

 Kizuna is a lightweight, teaching-focused DBMS written in modern C++ (C++20).
-V0.4 builds on the storage and catalog layers (V0.1/V0.2) with a predicate-aware SQL DML pipeline: projected SELECTs with WHERE/LIMIT, UPDATE expressions, filtered DELETE, and a REPL that mirrors row counts and projections.
+V0.5 layers secondary indexing and ORDER BY support on top of the V0.4 predicate-aware SQL engine: CREATE/DROP INDEX, automatic primary-key indexes, index-maintained INSERT/UPDATE/DELETE flows, index-backed equality/range scans, and SELECT ORDER BY with index or in-memory sort fallback.

 ## Feature Highlights